AnojAryal/Flutter-Projects/dice_app/README.md

 # dice_app

-creating simple dice game app with flutter
+learning flutter basics. creating simple dice game app with flutter

 ## In this project